Getting Started¶

 python scripts/17_evaluate_protocol_spec.py data/14_evaluation_model_data.json \

-truth-files/modbus.json \
+truth_files/modbus.json \

 data/15_evaluation_result.json